Keyboard shortcuts

 import superdb

-# different lake, supply its URL via the SUPER_DB environment variable
+# To use a different endpoint, supply its URL via the SUPER_DB environment

 client = superdb.Client()